AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-introduction.md

 See [Manage HDInsight clusters using Ambari](hdinsight-hadoop-manage-ambari.md) and <a target="_blank" href="https://github.com/apache/ambari/blob/trunk/ambari-server/docs/api/v1/index.md">Apache Ambari API reference</a>.

 ### <a name="avro"></a>Avro (Microsoft .NET Library for Avro)
 The Microsoft .NET Library for Avro implements the Apache Avro compact binary data interchange format for serialization for the Microsoft .NET environment.
 It defines a language-agnostic schema so that data serialized in one language can be read in another.
-Detailed information on the format can be found in the <a target=_"blank" href="http://avro.apache.org/docs/current/spec.html">Apache Avro Specification</a>.
+Detailed information on the format can be found in the <a target="_blank" href="http://avro.apache.org/docs/current/spec.html">Apache Avro Specification</a>.
 The format of Avro files supports the distributed MapReduce programming model: Files are "splittable", meaning you can seek any point in a file and start reading from a particular block.
 To find out how, see [Serialize data with the Microsoft .NET Library for Avro](hdinsight-dotnet-avro-serialization.md).
 Linux-based cluster support to come.

 ### <a name="hdfs"></a>HDFS
 Hadoop Distributed File System (HDFS) is a file system that, with YARN and MapReduce, is the core of Hadoop technology.
 It's the standard file system for Hadoop clusters on HDInsight.
 See [Query data from HDFS-compatible storage](hdinsight-hadoop-use-blob-storage.md).